 Why visit Schnormeier Gardens?

 Visiting Schnormeier Gardens brings back the memories of the Sunday drive.
 It’s a place where natural beauty, exquisite design, and a great taste for art leave you feeling like you just had a cultural experience in the middle of Ohio’s rolling farmland.
-Take a drive this weekend and feel like you’ve traveled to another corner of the world.
+For those in Ohio, take this short road trip and feel like you’ve traveled to another corner of the world.
 Our hearts (and our families) need this experience.

 For more things to do in the area, check out my blog on things to do in Knox County, Ohio.